 Many synagogues hold a Tikkun Leil Shavuot.
 Some host programs that go on all night, culminating in morning services at sunrise.
 Other congregations gather for a few hours of study.
 Whether one is planning to attend an all-night session, study for a few hours, join with others, or study on one’s own, Shavuot is a wonderful time to encounter sacred text.

 In 2014, in celebration of the tenth anniversary of Ten Minutes of Torah, several rabbis on the staff of the Union for Reform Judaism shared their own encounters with sacred texts.
 Each video explores a different text.
 Some focus on a commandment.
 Others challenge a difficult passage, while others grapple with age-old questions.
 These videos provide interesting responses to our sacred writings, whether you are studying with others or watching them on your own.
 The accompanying guides offer questions to spark conversation and give the reader an opportunity for further reflection.

 Ten Minutes of Torah

-This year marks the 10th anniversary of Ten Minutes of Torah.
-Each weekday, over 20,000 subscribers receive an e-mail that brings the Jewish world to them.
-From Torah commentaries written by scholars to recipes for baking challah, Ten Minutes of Torah. explores the great variety of Jewish life.
+Each weekday, over 20,000 Ten Minutes of Torah subscribers receive an e-mail that brings the Jewish world to them.
+From Torah commentaries written by scholars to recipes for baking challah, Ten Minutes of Torah explores the great variety of Jewish life.
 Join the many readers of Ten Minutes of Torah and subscribe now.